Clackamas Community College

 4 credits, Fall

-Utilizes intermediate painting concepts, materials and techniques, with emphasis on composition, color, gesture, and value.
-Projects will involve observational painting with a focus on Still Life and its relationship to volume and form on a two-dimensional plane.
-Assignments include paintings, readings, and critique of projects.
+Learn intermediate painting tools, materials, techniques, and elements of composition, color, value and space.
+Projects involve observational painting with a focus on Still Life and its relationship to volume and form on a two-dimensional plane.
+Course includes painting, readings and group critiques.

 ART-285 Painting: The Figure/Intermediate